MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 1. Download CoDeSys3 from the [CoDeSys store](https://store.codesys.com/).
 Note that you need to create an account in order to be able to download the installer.
 2. Install your device target package.
 Steps explained in this [YouTube video](https://www.youtube.com/watch?v=hI8t9UHPV8s&t=135s), steps might differ slightly depending on your device target.
+    - Common device target package: [WAGO-PFC100](https://store.codesys.com/codesys-control-for-pfc100-sl.html)
     - Common device target package: [WAGO-PFC200](https://store.codesys.com/codesys-control-for-pfc200-sl.html)

-    - Common device target package: [WAGO-PFC100](https://store.codesys.com/codesys-control-for-pfc100-sl.html)
+Both the WAGO-PFC100 and WAGO-PFC200 target package can be downloaded for free.
+Using the free version the PLC is able to run the CodeSys runtime for 2 hours after which the program stops running.
+A license is required to remove this limitation.

 ### __Building the project__

 1. Clone the repository and open the *HomeAutomation.project* file in CoDeSys.
 Ignore the warnings about missing libraries (will be fixed in next steps) and don't update any existing libraries.

-2. Go to the *Libraries* menu and press *Download missing libraries*:
+2. Go to the *Libraries* menu, press *Download missing libraries* and install all missing libraries:

 ![Download Missing Libraries](./_img/GettingStartedGuide/DownloadMissingLibraries.png)